Custom printed packaging designed by designers within our Roastar Designer Network

 Alcindo: To me, a logo is the visual representation of a brand after the branding process.
 Logos can communicate brand values, personality, and quality.

-Adam: A logo can communicate many things, both positive and negative.
-If a logo looks like it was done cheaply, then customers will assume the product is also cheaply made and low quality.
-That doesn’t mean they’re right, but they have to judge the book by its cover.
 The same can be said for high-quality professional logos.
-Your logo doesn’t need to tell you what the product in the package is, that’s for the packaging design.
+Your logo doesn’t need to tell you what the product in the package is—that’s for the packaging design.
 Your logo can communicate what your brand is about and who you’re appealing to.
 It can be luxurious, sophisticated, fun, whimsical, cheeky, sage, or many other adjectives.

 3. What is the design process like for you when creating a logo for a new client?

 Laura: It depends a lot on the client!
-Some clients like to be super involved and we collaborate during the draft process, while others find it easier to see a finished design or mockup before they can tell what they like or don’t like.
+Some clients like to be super involved, and we collaborate during the draft process, while others find it easier to see a finished design or mockup before they can tell what they like or don’t like.

-Alcindo: My Process is based on Gathering Information (briefing), Research and Ideation (concepts), Prototyping and Approvals, and Delivery.
+Alcindo: My process is based on Gathering Information (briefing), Research and Ideation (concepts), Prototyping and Approvals, and Delivery.
 I always start a new logo design project after the branding identity process, with a good definition of the brand and who we will serve.
 Having a good conversation about the entrepreneur and business is essential.

 Adam: We always start our process with a discovery call where we start our data gathering for the rest of the process.
-We get into great detail about the company, the founders, their story, their customers, and lastly some general creative direction.
+We get into great detail about the company, the founders, their story, their customers, and lastly, some general creative direction.
 After that meeting, we gather internally to discuss strategy and approach before developing mood boards.

 4. What are common challenges you experience with clients who are working with a designer for the first time?

-Adam: The first challenge is the logo they’re coming to us with is very clearly designed by a cheap site like Fiverr and isn’t unique at all.
+The first challenge is the logo they’re coming to us with is very clearly designed by a cheap site like Fiverr and isn’t unique at all.
 It’s very hard to design around a poor logo.

 Lastly, most clients who are just starting their first business have no idea how much our branding and design services cost.
 They’ve seen an Instagram ad that told them these entrepreneurs started their million-dollar company on a dime.
 You can find cheap designers, but graphic design and branding are definitely “you get what you pay for” services.